ucam-department-of-psychiatry/crate/docs/source/website_config/launch_celery.rst

 -------------------

 This command has no options.
-It launches the Celery Flower_ tool, which is for monitoring Celery.
-It starts a local web server (by default on port 5555; see :ref:`TCP/IP ports <tcpip_ports>`); if you browse to http://localhost:5555/ or http://127.0.0.1:5555/, you can see what's happening on your Celery system.
+It launches the Celery Flower_ tool, which is for monitoring Celery, and associates it with the CRATE NLP web server.
+It starts a local web server (by default on port 5555; see :ref:`TCP/IP ports
+<tcpip_ports>`); if you browse to http://localhost:5555/ or
+http://127.0.0.1:5555/, you can monitor what's happening.

 See also